 The Student Senate is a governing body of elected and nonelected students who represent the entire student body.
 Funds collected via the student activity fee are used by the Senate to sponsor various clubs, organizations, activities and services.
 As the official voice of the student body, the Senate has the power to regulate the activity fund, member organizations and to make decisions that affect all students.
-Anyone may attend bi-weekly meetings of the Senate.
+Anyone may attend monthly meetings of the Senate.
 However, one needs a GPA of 2.5 and to have earned at least three credits at MCTC to become an executive officer.
+The office of the Student Senate is located in the Lowe Building, room L-149.